wp-plugins/codepress-admin-columns/readme.txt

 = How can I display a custom value in the Custom Fields Column? =

-With this filter 'cpac_get_column_value_custom_field' you can control what the value will be for any Custom Field Column.
+With this filter 'cac/column/meta/value' you can control what the value will be for any Custom Field Column.

 Filter explained: